by

 the bearings making the noise, it was the chain slapping the pulley,

-all.
-Scratching my head, I removed the guilty pulley and examined it,
+at all.
+Scratching my head, I removed the guilty pulley and examined

-and it looked unworn and almost pristine.
-I decided to install it backwards,
+it, and it looked unworn and almost pristine.
+I decided to install

-and let it rotate the other direction, figuring it might at least change
+it backwards, and let it rotate the other direction, figuring it might

 Thanks